 Without your first book, you will never learn the lessons you need to if you want to keep on writing.
 So it is okay to showcase your work, fail in the beginning and try again.
 That is the only way you can keep on getting better.
 Just show up everyday and write.

 These are some basic steps to help you get started, but every writer eventually finds a method that they trust and that works for them.
 The writing process matters a lot not only so that you can finish your book but also so that you can gain confidence in your writing.

-Everyone needs some help to stay motivated, so here are a few tips to keep you going in the process
+Everyone needs some help to stay motivated, so here are a few more novel writing tips to keep you going in the process